theimowski/SuaveMusicStoreTutorial/en/webpart.md

 You may be wondering what the above code actually does. `startWebServer` is a function from Suave library of type: `SuaveConfig -> WebPart -> unit`.
 This basically means that it takes object of type `SuaveConfig` as first argument, `WebPart` as second argument, and returns `unit`.

-`defaultConfig` is a value from the Suave library of type `SuaveConfig`, and as the name suggest it determines the default configuration of server.
+`defaultConfig` is a value from the Suave library of type `SuaveConfig`, and as the name suggests it determines the default configuration of server.
 For now we only need to know that among other stuff it configures the HTTP binding, meaning that in our case the server is listening on port 8083 on loopback address 127.0.0.1.

 `unit` in F# is a type for which there is only one applicable value, namely `()`.
 It is analogous to C# `void`, with the difference that you cannot return `void`.
 If you'd like to learn more about the `unit` type and how it differs from `void`, [follow this link](https://msdn.microsoft.com/en-us/library/dd483472.aspx).